Most Popular Option, No Separate Housing Needed, Great Pictures and Videos, Affordable

 Note that the cameras above are waterproof, but they don’t float.
 Lots of folks have watched them sink to the depths.

-So one of the most popular accessories to buy with one of these float straps.
+So one of the most popular accessories to buy with your camera is a float strap.
 We prefer a non-floating adjustable lanyard on our cameras that we can cinch tight, because a float strap is not tight around your wrist.
 If you let go of it, it can float away from you.